fusionbox/django-authtools/docs/forms.rst

     Basically the same as django.contrib.auth, but respects ``USERNAME_FIELD`` and ``User.REQUIRED_FIELDS``.

+.. class:: CaseInsensitiveEmailUserCreationForm
+    This is the same form as ``UserCreationForm``, but with an added method, ``clean_username`` which lowercases the username before saving.
+It is recommended that you use this form if you choose to use either the  ``CaseInsensitiveEmailBackendMixin`` or ``CaseInsensitiveEmailModelBackend`` authentication backend classes.

 .. class:: UserChangeForm

     A normal ModelForm that adds a ``ReadOnlyPasswordHashField`` with the